ProctorU/guides/README.md

-# Guides
+# ProctorU Guides

 Guides is a foundation of best practices used by ProctorU's Engineering & Design team.
 It includes best practices for Code Reviewing, Style Rules, and much more.

 ## Table of contents